dreamcatcher-tech/network/Inbox/2024-03-01 1032 loopback requests.md

 So if upon completion, the request sends in its reply to the pool, and then sends a message for the next in the queue to execute, this is cleaner, and possibly not that much slower.

+Means that the execlock is passed on when execution has exhausted, not necessarily completed.

+Switch the api into error mode, so if further activities occur on it, it will error.

+Easy start is to error on loopback requests.